makrai/notes/maynez2005-faithful-abs-summ.md

   * indeed this is a strong metric to optimize towards if we want faithful summs
 * A further experiment is to train a model explicitly to predict faithfulness
-  * we further fine-tuned the entailment model using the ‘faithful’ annotations generated during our evaluation.
-For all
+  * we further fine-tuned the entailment model using the ‘faithful’ annotations generated during our evaluation
-  * indeed this slightly improves the ability to select faithful summaries from
+  * indeed this slightly improves the ability to select faithful summaries
-    * We expect to see larger gains with more training data.
-However,
+    * We expect to see larger gains with more training data
-    * this model is significantly better than ENTAILon ROUGE -based metrics and
+    * this model is significantly better than ENTAILon ROUGE-based metrics and
       * a good balance between ROUGE and better faithfulness

 # 6 Related Work